mdn/translated-content-de/files/de/web/api/xrwebglbinding/getsubimage/index.md

   viewPixelHeight: 512,
 });

-// Position 2 Meter vom Ursprung entfernt mit einer Breite und Höhe von 1,5 Metern quadLayer.transform = new XRRigidTransform({ z: -2 });
+// Position 2 meters away from the origin with a width and height of 1.5 meters quadLayer.transform = new XRRigidTransform({ z: -2 });
 quadLayer.width = 1.5;
 quadLayer.height = 1.5;